needle-di/core/docs/concepts/containers.md

 This is useful if you solely depend on [auto-binding](/concepts/binding#auto-binding) and/or [tree-shakeable injection tokens](/advanced/tree-shaking) and therefore don't need to register anything manually into your container.

+> [!WARNING]
+> Calling `bootstrap()` or `bootstrapAsync()` creates a new container everytime, leading to the creation
+> of new instances for your singleton services.
+Make sure to only call it once in the lifecycle of your
+> application to use it efficiently.